Session Name: Elite Security Champions Build Strong Security Culture in a DevSecOps World

-Chris Romeo is CEO and co-founder of Security Journey where he creates security culture influencing training, consults, and speaks.
-His passion is to bring security culture change to all organizations large and small through the creation and design of gamified security training.
-He was the Chief Security Advocate at Cisco for five years, where he empowered engineers to "build security in" to all products at Cisco and led the creation of Cisco’s security belt program.
-Chris has twenty years of experience in security, holding positions across the gamut, including application security, penetration testing, and incident response.
+Chris Romeo is CEO and co-founder of Security Journey and is a builder of security culture influencing education.
+His passion is to bring security culture change to all organizations, large and small, by providing gamified security programs.
+Chris is the host of the award-winning “Application Security Podcast”, and is a highly rated industry speaker and trainer.
+Chris was the Chief Security Advocate at Cisco, empowering engineers to shift security left in all products and led Cisco’s security belt program (Cisco Security Ninja).
+Chris has twenty-five years of security experience, holding positions across the gamut, including application security, security engineering, and incident response.
 Chris holds the CISSP and CSSLP certifications.